ascorbic/portfolio/src/content/work/graphql-explorer.md

   - TypeScript
 ---

-GraphQL Guide is a custom GPT that has actions for querying and introspecting GraphQL servers.
+GraphQL Explorer is a custom GPT that has actions for querying and introspecting GraphQL servers.
 It gives ChatGPT the ability to introspect GraphQL APIs, generate queries based on the schema, and run those live queries against the server.